 The Government has recently launched a number of schemes, some of which promote apprenticeships, to help young people enter the workplace – how helpful are they and what do employers need to know about engaging apprentices?

-Ruth Christy, Blake Morgan Employment law solicitor and Professional support lawyer, looks at how employers can help young people who may have lost opportunities because of COVID-19 in an article first published in People Management on 13 November.
+Ruth Christy, former Blake Morgan Employment law solicitor and Professional support lawyer, looks at how employers can help young people who may have lost opportunities because of COVID-19 in an article first published in People Management on 13 November.
 She examines the benefits of apprenticeships and what legal rules apply.

 Benefits of apprenticeships